 Students willing to appear for the exam can apply online for the exam at the official website of SSC.

-Staff Selection Commission Central Police Organization is conducted by SSC to recruit candidates for the position of SI in CAPFs and Delhi forces.
+Staff Selection Commission Central Police Organization is conducted by the SSC to recruit candidates for the position of SI in CAPFs and Delhi forces.

 Aspirants can apply for the exam online from the official website of SSC.

-Staff Selection Commission Multi-Tasking Staff is a national level exam conducted by SSC to recruit candidates for General Central Service Group C positions.
+Staff Selection Commission Multi-Tasking Staff is a national-level exam conducted by SSC to recruit candidates for General Central Service Group C positions.

 The commonly known state exams are UPPSC, RPSC RAS, MPPSC, etc. Students willing to apply for any of these exams can apply at the official website of the particular state.